henrysky/milkyway_plot/README.md

 plot_instance.figsize = (20, 20)
 plot_instance.dpi = 200
 plot_instance.cmap = 'viridis'  # matplotlib cmap: https://matplotlib.org/examples/color/colormaps_reference.html
+plot_instance.imalpha = 0.85  # alpha value for the milkyway image
 plot_instance.s = 50.0  # make the scatter points bigger

 # Here is the mw_plot if you have an array to color the point